kali-chip/oat-exercise/meta/README.md

  - I will be using _node.js-style_ modules (`require`) and then bundling with _Browserify_.
  - I will be targetting reasonably recent browsers.
 This means that while I won't be using Babel, I will use some solidly- and well-supported features of ES6.
  - I'll use a smaller structural framewrok: [Mithril.js](https://mithril.js.org/).
- - I would generally use Mocha for testing but as Mithril comes with _`ospec`_ integrated, I will use that for running my tests.

 The project will be published on Github, here: https://github.com/kali-chip/oat-exercise

 ## Development notes and thoughts